METAL FORMING MAGAZINE: FROM PUSHBUTTONS TO TOUCHSCREENS

 Asked to pinpoint the most sellable feature of newer press controls, Sutherland insists, “it’s their intuitiveness and fully multilingual displays, critical capabilities in today’s market.”

-At FABTECH, Sutherland introduced its new I-Press AB Plus control, kicking its I-Press control, introduced in 2011, up a notch.
-While the standard I-Press, says Sutherland, introduced a 7-in. color screen, two die-protection circuits and the ability to manage completely automated operations to avoid the need for third-party controls, the AB Plus model (with all Allen Bradley hardware and software) makes it the company’s most flexible control to date.
+At FABTECH, Sutherland introduced its new I-Press MECHANICAL control, kicking its I-Press control, introduced in 2011, up a notch.
+While the standard I-Press, says Sutherland, introduced a 7-in. color screen, two die-protection circuits and the ability to manage completely automated operations to avoid the need for third-party controls, the I-PRESS MECHANICAL model (with all Allen Bradley hardware and software) makes it the company’s most flexible control to date.

 Safety PLCs All the Rage